 About the MHS in Epidemiology Program

 Ideal for individuals with strong science and mathematics skills who may or may not have research experience, the MHS in Epidemiology is a two-year, intensive academic degree program that focuses on applying epidemiological and biostatistical methods to a variety of current public health issues.
-Successful applicants are those individuals who are motivated to use advanced quantitative methods to analyze public health information and use a translational approach to communicate results.
-Students select and specialize in one of the research tracks listed below and complete at least 64 credit units in epidemiology, biostatistics, and elective courses, pass a written comprehensive exam, produce a high-quality thesis, and present their research during the annual poster symposium.
+Successful applicants are motivated to use advanced quantitative methods to analyze public health information and to use a translational approach to communicate results.
+Students select and specialize in a research track.
+Students complete at least 64 credits in epidemiology, biostatistics, and elective courses, pass a written comprehensive exam, produce a high-quality thesis, and present their research during the annual poster symposium.
 Graduates from the MHS go on to positions in research coordination, government and policy work, consulting or pharmaceutical research, or pursue doctoral degrees after some years of work experience in a variety of fields.

 MHS in Epidemiology Program Highlights

 TAKE THE SAME COURSEWORK

 with Bloomberg School faculty

 What Can You Do With a Graduate Degree In Epidemiology?

 - Data Analyst

 - Laboratory Supervisor